isomerpages/imda-sgdigitaloffice/_programmes/0-hawkers-go-digital.md

 #### How to sign up
 Starting from June 2020, the SG Digital Office will be deploying a team of Digital Ambassadors to encourage stallholders in over 100 NEA hawker centres and markets, HDB coffee shops and JTC industrial canteens to adopt SGQR codes for e-payment.
 Keep a look out for our Digital Ambassadors!

 Step 1.
-Talk to your friendly SG Digital Digital Ambassador Step 2.
-Sign up with your NRIC, Current NEA or SFA License and Bank statement[2](2) Step 3.
-Get your E-payment Bonus with 20 or more transactions a month[3](3)
+Talk to your friendly SG Digital Digital Ambassador <br>
+Step 2.
+Sign up with your NRIC, Current NEA or SFA License and Bank statement [2](2) <br>
+Step 3.
+Get your E-payment Bonus with 20 or more transactions a month [3](3) <br>

 The Government will cover transaction fees (i.e. merchant discount rate payable by merchants) until 31 December 2023[4](4).